-VALUES: ideas people share about what is good, bad, desirable, undesirable.
+VALUES: preferences - ideas people share about what is good, bad, desirable, undesirable.
 These are usually very general, abstract, cut across variations in situations.

-NORMS: behavioral rules or standards for social interaction.
-These often derive from values but also contradict values, and serve as both guides and criticisms for individual behavior.
+NORMS: concepts and behaviors that constitute the normal.
+Behavioral rules or standards for social interaction.
+These often derive from values but also contradict values; sometimes derives from statistical norms but often not.
+Serve as both guides and criticisms for individual behavior.
 Norms establish expectations that shape interaction.